ulfox/dby/README.md

 ##### Name documents manually

+**Note:** If we use localfile instead of mem only, on read document names are reset.
+This is done currently to avoid pointer to doc missmatches.
+In the future we will use local state to keep this information between reads.
+A **Read** is triggered each time we run a write (Upsert/Delete) action or when we initialize the db.

 To name a document manually, we can use the **SetName** method which takes 2 arguments

 - name